 Joint Photographic Experts Group (JPEG/JPG)

 This standard was created by the Joint Photographic Experts Group and files that are created under this standard are generally a small file.
 With a JPG, the graphic is compressed to make the file small.
 For example, photos that are taken with a digital camera are usually in JPG format.
-This allows many images to be stored on the camera’s SD
+This allows many images to be stored on the camera’s SDcard.

 Because of their small size, JPGs are ideal for being used for photos on websites.
 However, they are not good for presenting logos, graphics or line drawings because during the compression process the image loses some of its detail.
 This makes images look like bitmaps with lines looking jagged.